 From time to time we seek and are awarded grants or work to be performed under grants awarded to third-party collaborators from which we derive revenue.
-As of March 31, 2010, we have been awarded two grants from The Michael J. Fox Foundation for Parkinson's Research, or MJFF.
-One of the grants is to fund preclinical research involving the use of compounds that modulate NNRs to address Levodopa-induced abnormal involuntary movements, known as dyskinesias, and we have received aggregate payments of \$641,000 from MJFF for the one-year period that began in August 2009 in connection with this grant.
+As of September 30, 2010, we have been awarded two grants from The Michael J. Fox Foundation for Parkinson's Research, or MJFF.
+One of the grants is to fund preclinical research involving the use of compounds that modulate NNRs to address Levodopa-induced abnormal involuntary movements, known as dyskinesias, and we have received aggregate payments of \$641,000 from MJFF since August 2009 in connection with this grant.
 The other grant is to fund research to identify NNR-related biomarkers relevant to Parkinson's disease, and we expect to receive an aggregate of \$304,000 from MJFF over a one-year period that began in December 2009 in connection with this grant.
-In addition, as of March 31, 2010, we are a named subcontractor under a grant awarded to The California Institute of Technology by the National Institute on Drug Abuse, or NIDA, part of the National Institutes of Health, to fund research on innovative NNR-based approaches to the development of therapies for smoking cessation.
-We have received approximately \$1.1 million in the aggregate over a five-year period that began in July 2006 in connection with the NIDA grant.
+In addition, as of September 30, 2010, we are a named subcontractor under a grant awarded to The California Institute of Technology by the National Institute on Drug Abuse, or NIDA, part of the National Institutes of Health, to fund research on innovative NNR-based approaches to the development of therapies for smoking cessation.
+We have received approximately \$1.1 million in the aggregate over a five-year research term that began in July 2006 in connection with the NIDA grant.
 Funding for awards under federal grant programs is subject to the availability of funds as determined annually in the federal appropriations process.